mvysny/vok-orm/README.md

 We can take Sql2o's mapping capabilities to full use: we can craft any SELECT we want, and then we can create a holder class that will not be an entity itself, but will merely hold the result of that SELECT.
-The only thing that matters is that the class will have properties named exactly as the fields in the SELECT statement:
+The only thing that matters is that the class will have properties named exactly as the columns in the SELECT statement (or properly aliased using the `@As` annotation):

 ```kotlin
 data class Beverage(@As("beverageName") var name: String = "", @As("name") var category: String? = null) : Serializable {